-- .4 Recommend changes in policy and procedure on faculty evaluation to the Faculty Senate. - .5 Evaluate CAS academic policies, procedures, and standards on an ongoing basis, formulating recommendations as necessary to ensure the continuing reputation and record of the University as a high-quality liberal arts institution. - .6 Study and recommend actions concerning all matters of an academic nature including, but not limited to, the policies governing admissions, readmissions, student outcomes assessment, the length and scheduling of classes, the academic calendar, and internships. - .7 Recommend to the Faculty Senate action on College policy regarding international programs. - F.9.4 Faculty Development and Grants Committee The committee consists of six appointed faculty members, and the Dean (or designee) as an ex officio member.
-The committee's duties are to: - .1 Study and recommend to the Faculty Senate policies concerning faculty development. - .2 Recommend to the Dean which faculty development grant proposals from CAS should be funded. - .3 Advise the Dean of any concerns with application procedures and evaluation criteria for faculty development grants. - F.9.5 Promotion and Tenure Committee The committee consists of nine elected faculty members, eight from the College of Arts and Sciences and one faculty member external to CAS, all to be elected by the CAS faculty.
-All members must have attained the rank of associate professor or above with tenure, and at least four members whom shall have attained the rank of full professor, by the date of election.
-Members serve staggered three-year terms, with three persons elected each year.
-The committee elects a chair from its membership.
-Members are nominated and elected according to the rules spelled out in §F.8.3 and §F.8.3.5 of this Handbook.
-The committee's duties are to: - .1 Make recommendations in the matters of promotion according to College faculty promotion policy and procedures (§§7.1 7.5 of this Handbook).
-In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook. - .2 Make recommendations to the Dean in matters of tenure according to College faculty tenure policy and procedures ($\S\S7.6 7.12$ of this Handbook).
-In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the $Faculty\ Handbook$. - .3 Recommend changes in promotion and tenure policy or procedure to the Faculty Senate. - F.9.6 Bachelor of Liberal Studies Committee The committee consists of six appointed faculty members and as an ex officio member, the Assistant Dean for the Bachelor of Liberal Studies (BLS) Program.
+- .1 Make recommendations in the matters of promotion according to College faculty promotion policy and procedures (§§7.1 7.5 of this Handbook).
+In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the Faculty Handbook. - .2 Make recommendations to the Dean in matters of tenure according to College faculty tenure policy and procedures ($\S\S7.6-7.12$ of this Handbook).
+In making its recommendations, the primary responsibility of the committee is to evaluate all candidates' applications according to the criteria stated in the $Faculty\ Handbook$. - .3 Recommend changes in promotion and tenure policy or procedure to the Faculty Senate. - F.9.5 Bachelor of Liberal Studies Committee The committee consists of six appointed faculty members and as an ex officio member, the Assistant Dean for the Bachelor of Liberal Studies (BLS) Program.
 Appointed faculty members serve three-year staggered terms, beginning with the fall semester following their appointment.
-The committee's duties are to: - .1 Evaluate BLS admissions policies and performance standards on an ongoing basis, formulating recommendations to the Faculty Senate. - .2 Review and approve BLS learning contracts with recommendations to the student and BLS Assistant Dean. - .3 Periodically review the mentor and portfolio processes and recommend any changes in procedures to the BLS Assistant Dean or to the Faculty Senate if a policy change is requested.

-- .4 Review the academic requirements of the BLS program to insure that they meet the standards of the Southern Association of Colleges and Schools. - .5 Periodically compare the BLS program with other continuing education programs to insure continuing high standards of performance.

-F.10 SUBCOMMITTEES If a standing committee or curriculum advisory committee cannot for practical reasons consider a matter under its purview, it may choose to form a subcommittee for the purpose of conducting its business.
+The committee's duties are to: - .1 Evaluate BLS admissions policies and performance standards on an ongoing basis, formulating recommendations to the Faculty Senate. - .2 Review and approve BLS learning contracts with recommendations to the student and BLS Assistant Dean. - .3 Periodically review the mentor and portfolio processes and recommend any changes in procedures to the BLS Assistant Dean or to the Faculty Senate if a policy change is requested. - .4 Review the academic requirements of the BLS program to insure that they meet the standards of the Southern Association of Colleges and Schools. - .5 Periodically compare the BLS program with other continuing education programs to insure continuing high standards of performance. - F.10 SUBCOMMITTEES If a standing committee or curriculum advisory committee cannot for practical reasons consider a matter under its purview, it may choose to form a subcommittee for the purpose of conducting its business.
 The subcommittee must have, as voting members, at least two members of the standing or curriculum advisory committee.
 Additional voting members of the subcommittee will be appointed by the standing committee to serve as ex officio members of the subcommittee.
 The chair must be a member of, and will be appointed by, the standing or curriculum advisory committee.
 The subcommittee will report directly to the committee that formed it.
-All current subcommittees' charges, membership, officers, and terms must be reported to the UFOC by using the Ad Hoc and Subcommittee form (see section F.14) for posting on the University website.

-F.11 AD HOC COMMITTEES Ad hoc committees of faculty are formed for specific purposes to deal with matters that do not fall under the purview of any standing committee.
+All current subcommittees' charges, membership, officers, and terms must be reported to the UFOC by using the Ad Hoc and Subcommittee form (see section F.14) for posting on the University website. - F.11 AD HOC COMMITTEES Ad hoc committees of faculty are formed for specific purposes to deal with matters that do not fall under the purview of any standing committee.
 The authority and responsibilities of ad hoc committees are defined by the action or ruling that established them.
 Such committees expire upon the fulfillment of their charge and in no case will continue beyond the second full academic year unless, by vote of the faculty, their charges are extended.